teo666/Universal-Motor-Controller/README.md

 ![alt text](./doc/img/zcd_eagle.png)

 note: VCC is 5 volt, all resistor are 1/4 watt,T1 and OK1 can be changed with equivalent components.
+PORTD,PIN2 is equivalent to pin 2 on Arduino-UNO board

 ### Motor power circuit

 ![alt text](./doc/img/power_eagle.png)

 note: all resisor are 1/4 watt except R8 that is 1 watt (instead one 100 ohm resistor i recilced four 470 ohm resistor in parallel) , C3 must have appropriate galvanic isolation, for T2 I used a BTB16 couse BT138 gave me some problem.

+PORTD,PIN7 is equivalent to pin 7 on Arduino-UNO board

 ![alt text](./doc/img/zcd_power_board.jpg)